twitter/joauth/README.md

 The DuplicateKeyValueHandler is invoked for each key/value pair encountered, and a List[(String, String)] can be extracted afterwards.

 You can also construct your own KeyValueHandlers, and there are a few useful KeyValueHandlers already defined.
-There's a FilteredKeyValueHandler, which wraps an underlying KeyValueHandler so that it is invoked only when certain key/values are encountered.
 There's a TransformingKeyValueHandler, which wraps an underlying KeyValueHandler such that either the key or value or both are transformed before the underlying handler is invoked.

 For example, suppose you want to get all values of a single parameter, and you want it UrlDecoded first.

-    class ValuesOnlyKeyValueHandler extends KeyValueHandler {
+    class ValuesOnlyKeyValueHandler(key: String) extends KeyValueHandler {
       val buffer = new ArrayBuffer[String]
-      def apply(k: String, v: String) = buffer += v
+      def apply(k: String, v: String) {
+        if (k == key)
+          buffer += v
+      }
       def toList = buffer.toList
     }